Skip to content

 Hi, I’m Lauren Thell, author of Christian YA fiction and blogger for teens who are ready to exceed the world’s expectations.

 But odds are if you’re on this site—whether because you came here directly or ended up here through a search—you’re not ready to walk away from the notion that “it’s deeply true.”
+And I commend you for making that hard choice, the first of many hard choices.

-Church or No Church?
+To Church or Not To Church?

 take esponsibility for Your Faith christian graduate

-Not gonna lie, when you’re in college (or working your first full-time, backbreaking job), sleeping in on the weekend is a luxury right up there with a homecooked meal and having someone to do your laundry.
+Not gonna lie, when you’re in college (or working your first full-time, backbreaking job), sleeping in on the weekend is a luxury right up there with a homecooked meal and having someone else do your laundry.
 The last thing you want is to change out of your comfy lounge clothes and make yourself presentable to the public.
 And who’s gonna know?
 Mom and Dad aren’t there to make sure you’re at nine a.m. worship, so why not take it easy?
 You could always listen to Christian radio later.

 Decide today that you will worship the Lord, even when no one is there to make you go to church on Sunday.

-Please read my post Why Young Christians Absolutely Need to Go to Church.
+Related: Why Young Christians Absolutely Need to Go to Church.

 To Party or Not to Party?

-What is it that you think you’ve been missing out on?
+Ever look at the adults in your life and think, “Man, I can’t wait until I’m old enough to [fill in the blank]”?
+What is it you think you’ve been missing out on?
 Smoking?
 Legal consumption of alcohol?
 Using cuss words freely?
 Going to the casino and dropping a hundred bucks on a game of Blackjack?
 Watching R-rated movies?
 Sex?

 That isn’t adulthood.
-That’s “adultolescence,” where you’re just a bigger kid engaging in more riskier behaviors.
+That’s “adultolescence,” where you’re just a bigger kid engaging in riskier behaviors.
 The truth is, some things are just as sinful for adults as they are for kids.
 God instructs us to use language that edifies, not gratifies, no matter what age you are (Ephesians 4:29).
 Some media (movies, websites, magazines, novels, etc.) isn’t fit for consumption at any time in your life (Psalm 101:3).
 Sex is still reserved for marriage, whether you’re eighteen or fifty-seven (Hebrews 13:4).
 And you might want think twice about whether other “adult” activities are worth the problems they bring (Galatians 5:16).

 As you transition to adulthood, hold yourself accountable to Christian standards, even when your parents aren’t there to do it for you.

 Your life has meaning beyond what you can see right now.
+But even those fully devoted to serving God with their lives sometimes struggle with knowing exactly how to go about doing that.

 Take Responsibility For Your Faith Today!